ZillKhan/xplriot1_examples/README.md

 Begin by starting a command window.
 Then change working directory to where the repository was cloned.
 If you have used the installation script this will be in a directory underneath your home directory named xplriot1\xplriot1_examples.

+Please note that if you have installed the nRFConnect SDK via the "Toolchain Manager" desktop app you may have to start the command prompt via the corresponding entry in the dropdown list.
+This is the case if Python is not available in your standard path.

 Then issue the following command:

 Windows: